igoose1/get-ddg/README.md

 #### Bang
 You can use duckduckgo bangs.
-It's fast way to find information.
+It's a fast way to find information.

 For example `!yt dude perfect` will open YouTube channel "Dude Perfect".